replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Adds support for multi-channel licenses.

 ### Bug Fixes {#bug-fixes-1-113-0}
-* Fixes an issue in Embedded Cluster where going back to the initial Cluster Management page then clicking continue did not work.
+* Fixes an issue in Embedded Cluster where going back to the Nodes page during the installation and then clicking continue did not work.

 ## 1.112.4